TanStack/query/docs/guides/testing.md

 React Query works by means of hooks - either the ones we offer or custom ones that wrap around them.

-Writing unit tests for these custom hooks can be done by means of the [React Hooks Testing Library](https://react-hooks-testing-library.com/) library.
+With React 17 or earlier, writing unit tests for these custom hooks can be done by means of the [React Hooks Testing Library](https://react-hooks-testing-library.com/) library.

 Install this by running: